Snow totals from around Minnesota

 4.2 inches — Oronoco

-4 inches — St. Cloud, Corcoran, Peterson, North Branch, Predmore, Marshall, Willmar, Currie; River Falls, Wis.
+4 inches — Corcoran, Peterson, North Branch, Predmore, Marshall, Willmar, Currie; River Falls, Wis.